jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

     * Short (3-slide) PowerPoint presentation
     * Recorded video/audio (3-min) of you presenting a PowerPoint presentation or static PDF (MP4 format)
 * Posters will be available for the duration of the conference
-  * Every submitted poster will have a dedicated channel in the Rocket.chat platform to allow for asynchronous discussion between the poster author(s) and other attendees throughout the week!
+  * Every submitted poster will have a dedicated channel in the ~~Rocket.chat~~ Slack platform to allow for asynchronous discussion between the poster author(s) and other attendees throughout the week!
 * Posters will be hosted privately for conference attendees only
   * Static posters will be hosted through a private Figshare link
   * Video/audio recordings will be hosted on the BVCN YouTube as an unlisted/private video
   * All posters will be removed from these repositories at the close of the conference
 * Posters submission will open 25 May 2021.
 Links for submitting a poster will be sent to all attendees
 * There will be a virtual poster hall using Gather.town with Eastern and Western hemisphere start times above.
-Scheduled virtual poster sessions will last 2 hours, but the virtual poster hall will remain open from 14:00 UTC 10 June - 02:00 UTC 11 June, so that attendees can plan to meet at their posters when their schedule allows.
+Scheduled virtual poster sessions will last 2 hours~~, but the virtual poster hall will remain open from 14:00 UTC 10 June - 02:00 UTC 11 June, so that attendees can plan to meet at their posters when their schedule allows~~.
 * We would like to make it that all posters are accessible to all other participants.
 To make this a reality, poster files should be compatible with screen readers and text-to-speech software.
   * PowerPoint has several features for making presentations accessible.
 Screen reading information is available [here](https://insider.office.com/en-us/blog/reach-more-people-by-making-your-powerpoint-slides-work-with-a-screen-reader) and providing alternative text for figures can be found [here](https://support.microsoft.com/en-us/topic/add-alternative-text-to-a-shape-picture-chart-smartart-graphic-or-other-object-44989b2a-903c-4d9a-b742-6a75b451c669).
   * For posters in PDF format, you can check its optical character recognition (OCR) by running it through [https://ocr.space/](https://ocr.space/) or a similar OCR application.
 And we recommend the use of alternative text to describe figures.